CashScript/cashscript/website/docs/showcase.md

     <a href="https://ninjas.cash/" target="_blank"><img style={{borderRadius: '100%'}} src="/img/cashninjas.jpg" /></a>
 </div>

-Cash-Ninjas is a collectibele NFT project on Bitcoin Cash which focuses on building open-source tooling!
+Cash-Ninjas is a collectible NFT project on Bitcoin Cash which focuses on building open-source tooling!
 The Cash-Ninjas project uses CashScript for its non-custodial, multi-threaded minting contract.
 The contract is open source for others to inspect and use the contract code.
 The Cash-Ninjas minting page uses wallet connect to allow minting directly from the user's smart contract wallet.

 ## BCH Guru